NomadWithoutAHome/TestReadme/README.md

 # Blender Geo Nodes

-A collection of 8 nodes that you may use it in your project to make awesome effects.
+A collection of 8 nodes that you may use in your project to make awesome effects.

 # How to use the Geo Nodes